ShanazarDev/Mouse_Detection-Open_CV/README.md

 Simple Mouse detection with Open CV and Haar Cascade classifier.

-<p>For more information learn about how work Haar Cascade and waht is Cascade Trainer.</p>
+<i>For more information learn about how work Haar Cascade and waht is Cascade Trainer.</i>